gsilva00/FSI-Project/CTF12.md

   return True
 ```

+> Note 1: 3 is included as a base case because it is adjacent to 2 and also a prime, so there is no need to perform the whole algorithm to find such a simple prime.
+Beyond that, the primes stop being adjacent, and listing more would be unnecessary work.
+The same goes for the even numbers, as they are not prime by definition, so we can return False.
+Exhaustively listing all the divisors of a number does not make sense for the same reason (numbers are infinite).
+In the same vein, as a work around, using a `for` loop to check all the numbers up to the square root of `n' would be extremely inefficient, due to the large size of the primes used in this context (RSA).
+>
+> Note 2: As this is a probabilistic algorithm, the larger the number of rounds `k`, the more accurate the result.
+The default value of `k` is set to 30, which is a good balance between accuracy and performance, as a higher value would also increase the number of iterations in the loop.

 ## Task 2 - Implementing RSA

-In the given [gen_example.py](/files/CTF12/gen_example.py) script, the encryption of the plaintext, including all the necessary parameters for the RSA encryption is present, but the decryption function is missing.
-Therefore, we need to implement the decryption function - `decryptCipher()`:
+In the given [gen_example.py](/files/CTF12/gen_example.py) script, the implementation of the encryption of the plaintext, including all the necessary parameters associated with it is present, but the decryption function is missing.
+Therefore, we need to implement it - `decryptCipher()`:

 ```python
 def decryptCipher():